jturner297/Embedded-Simon-Says/README.md

 A pattern-matching memory game built on STM32

 ## Overview
 **Embedded Simon Says** is a recreation of the classic game of Simon Says, but built on **STM32** using physical LEDs and buttons.
 Players must memorize and replicate increasingly complex patterns using the corresponding buttons.
-The difficulty can be changed anytime using the board's built-in button.
+There are two modes of operation: Practice Mode and Challenge Mode

+Challenge Mode: Designed to test the player’s memory.
+Players must replicate each pattern perfectly, with any mistake ending the challenge immediately.
+At the end, players see how far they progressed.
+Each successfully completed round adds two LEDs to their final score display, up to a maximum of 8 rounds (for a total of 16 LEDs).

+Practice Mode: Designed to be as accesible as possible.
+Players are encouraged to fully memorize the patterns.
+They are given unlimited attempts.

 ## Demo
 <table>